 Luca Azzoni is a social scientist, with extensive experience in employability and skills development.
 Working for the ILO since 1988 has allowed him to accumulate professional experience in more than 50 countries, focusing on human development through skills and competencies for employment and self-employment.
 He has contributed to the skills component of UN, ILO, international, national, regional and sectoral development frameworks and he has led or been part of several programming, assessment and evaluation missions on employability and skills development.
 He provides expertise on human capital development (including employability and employment policy analysis and reform), skills system development, financing, integration, macroeconomics, HRD policies and programmes, public and private employment services, applied research and access to skills and inclusion of vulnerable groups.
 Luca has managed operations, projects and programmes including, capacity building and technical assistance to national, regional and local institutions and social stakeholders.
 He produced several publications.
 Luca started his career as an HR consultant for private companies and local governments in Italy.

 Jan-Jilles van der Hoeven

-Jan-Jilles ('JJ') has a MSc in Economy and since 2014 is Transition International’s Organisation and Capacity Development Desk Coordinator.
-With over 22 years of work experience in developing countries and 8 years of senior management experience in crisis countries, JJ is a specialist in matters relating to organisation development and programme design, management, review and troubleshooting.
+Jan-Jilles ('JJ') has a MSc in Economy and is Transition International’s Conflict Transformation Desk Coordinator.
+With over 22 years of work experience in developing countries and 8 years of senior management experience in crisis countries, JJ is a specialist in matters relating to organisational development and programme design, management, review and troubleshooting.
 He has drafted various country programme strategies and development programmes, contributed to the design of various projects and organisations, led management and substantive reviews of programmes and organisations and drafted country programme strategies.
 He has managed very large portfolios of development programmes, with a focus on security sector reform, reintegration of former combatants, gender equality, peacebuilding, crisis governance and capacity development.